groland11/gpg-cleanup/README.md

 Cleanup of public keys in your gpg keyring

 ## Motivation
 Recently pgp public keyservers were flooded with **poisoned public keys**.
 Those keys have been signed by a large number of fake users and therefore contain more signatures than GnuPG can handle.
-If you try to list those pubic keys with GnuPG it will take a very long time (maybe 10 minutes, maybe 30 minutes, maybe even longer). gpg-cleanup tries to identify those public keys and help you delete them.
+If you try to list those public keys with GnuPG it will take a very long time (maybe 10 minutes, maybe 30 minutes, maybe even days).

+gpg-cleanup tries to identify those public keys and help you delete them within a reasonable amount of time.
+It lets you first create a cache file that you can run in the bacground over night or over the weekend.
+After you created the cache file, you run gpg-cleanup again to interactively delete all suspicious keys from your public keyring.

-Some notable background links:
+Some notable background information links:
 - https://lwn.net/Articles/792366/
 - https://lwn.net/Articles/792534/